-You are encouraged to engage in rotations during the first year as a way of learning more about Neuroscience research underway at UCR and to broaden your perspective regarding different scientific problems, questions, and experimental approaches.
-Lab rotations may be 5-10 weeks in duration, depending on the mutual agreement with the faculty member involved.
-Rotations are not absolutely required, but are strongly encouraged, since they offer opportunities to broaden your exposure to diverse research approaches and techniques.
+You are strongly encouraged to engage in rotations during the first year as a way of learning more about Neuroscience research underway at UCR and to broaden your perspective regarding different scientific problems, questions, and experimental approaches.
+During the first 3 quarter in the Program, lab rotations may be 5-10 weeks in duration, based on mutual agreement with the faculty member involved.
+A minimum of 2 rotations is required, unless special circumstances are identified and approved by the Guidance Committee and the Program Director.